glad432/glad432.github.io/README.md

 ## Minifying Python Files using API

 The [Python Minify API](https://github.com/glad432/python-minifier-flask) allows you to programmatically minify your Python files.
 Building a Flask-based web API for minifying Python code.
 Enabling easy submission and minification of Python code.

+## Python Compiler

+The [Python Compiler API](https://github.com/glad432/python-compiler-api) allows users to compile, and execute minifier Python code directly from a web browser without needing to install Python locally on their computer.

 ## File Sharing with file.io